FIRMS across Dorset have a week left to enter the Open 4 Business awards .

 The pair set up shop on the Granby Industrial Estate after their jobs at New Look were relocated to London.

 Amy-Kate said: “We were totally overwhelmed that we won it.
 We worked so hard to get where we are.
-Any kind of recognition like the Open 4 Business awards means that it’s worth all the hard work and effort.”
+Any kind of recognition like the Open 4 Business awards means that it’s worth all the hard work

 This year’s Business of the Year award is sponsored by Weymouth College and is just one of 12 different categories firms can enter.